ionic-team/ionic-framework/README.md

 ### Demos / Kitchen Sink

 * The demo site is generated into `dist/ionic-demo`.
-To test the demons, follow these steps:
+To test the demos, follow these steps:
   1. Run `gulp demos [--demo-version=(versionName|nightly)]`
   2. Start an http server from `dist/ionic-demo`:
     - `cd dist/ionic-demo && python -m SimpleHTTPServer`